thecreation/assets-manager/README.md

 }
 ```

-4. You can rename the files
+4.You can rename the files
 ```js
 js: {
   'bootstrap.js': 'dist/js/bootstrap.js'